-- Help your child recognize and stop when he’s had enough.
+- Help your child recognize and stop when they have had enough.

 Are occasional fast food meals OK?

-When busy schedules make fast food meals necessary, talk to children in advance about making healthy choices.
-You can also…
+When you eat fast food, talk to children in advance about making healthy choices.
+You can also …

-- Replace soda with milk or juice, and fries with fruit, when possible.
+- Replace soda with milk or water and fries with fruit.

 - Choose grilled foods rather than fried foods.